This version of the platform is currently only available in Canada.

 General Policies

-All Personal and Sensitive Information that Live Industry Radio and its LIR Host Door app collects will not be shared with 3rd parties, nor will it be used in any way by Live Industry Radio outside of dedicated website and app services,and their improvement.
+All personal and sensitive information collected by Live Industry Radio and its LIR Host Door app will not be shared with third parties.
+It will only be used for dedicated website and app services, and their improvement.
 Live Industry Radio and its LIR Host Door app will never publicly disclose any personal or sensitive user data related to financial or payment activities, as per our Terms of Use.

 We use cookies to improve your Live Industry Radio experience.
-Data collected by Live Industry Radio cookies will not be shared with 3rd parties, nor will it be used in anyway by Live Industry Radio outside of our website's dedicated services and its improvement.
+Data collected by Live Industry Radio cookies will not be shared with 3rd parties, nor will it be used in any way by Live Industry Radio outside of our website's dedicated services and its improvement.

 Ticket Policies